-At Oxford Real Farming Conference (‘ORFC’) 2020, we organised an interactive session entitled ‘Gearing Up for Agroecology; Transforming Publicly Funded Research and Innovation for the Public Good?’.
+At the Oxford Real Farming Conference (‘ORFC’) 2020, we organised an interactive session entitled ‘Gearing Up for Agroecology; Transforming Publicly Funded Research and Innovation for the Public Good?’
 It was chaired by member of the Food Ethics Council, Patrick Mulvany.
 Speakers included Helena Paul, EcoNexus; Nina Moeller, Centre for Agroecology, Water and Resilience (CAWR), Coventry University ; and Adam Payne, Landworkers’ Alliance (LWA).
+See presentations below.

 We explored how to transform publicly-funded research for agroecology and help broaden the coalition – initiated at ORFC 2019 – pressing for scientific, technical and socio-economic research and innovation to prioritise the transformation towards a biodiverse, food sovereignty-based, agroecological food system.
-Now, with many recent reports and heightened awareness about the climate/ ecosystem/ nutrition crises, agroecology (a proper definition) should be claimed as the basis for a research agenda fit for real food and farming, through a collective citizen/farmer-led approach.
-We discussed possible ways forward with participants and plan to follow-up on next steps for this coalition in the coming months.
+Now, with many recent reports and heightened awareness about the climate/ ecosystem/ nutrition/ health crises, agroecology (as defined at the International Forum for Agroecology in 2015) should be claimed as the basis for a research agenda fit for real food and farming, through a collective citizen/farmer-led approach.
+We discussed possible ways forward with participants stimulated by an overarching question: how could publicly-funded research best support agroecological transformation?

 “Agroecology connects soil health to gut health to community health to planetary health”

 Nina Moeller, Centre for Agroecology, Water and Resilience, Coventry University